 Externships - Oregon

 Wildlife Safari is an AZA accredited institution with over 500 animals, situated on over 600 acres.
 The park is located 10 minutes off of I-5 in south-central Oregon, just 1.5 hours from Eugene.
-The drive thru consists of three major drive-thru sections, where the hoof stock are in a mixed species free range setting.
-There are four additional areas of non-free range animals (Lions, Brown Bears, Black Bears, Cheetahs/Tigers); and a large walk thru Village section that includes over 100 smaller animals (mammals, birds, reptiles and a petting zoo).
+The park consists of three major drive-thru sections, where the hoof stock are in a mixed species free range setting, along with four additional areas of non-free range animals (Lions, Brown Bears, Black Bears, Cheetahs/tigers).
+Wildlife Safari’s large walk through section includes over 100 small animals (mammals, birds, reptiles and a petting zoo).
 Wildlife Safari is known for having the most successful cheetah breeding program in the United States.
-The park currently has 21 cheetahs spread between a large, off exhibit breeding area and the drive-thru area.
-The hospital is staffed by one full time veterinarian and one veterinary assistant.
-The intern will participate in all aspects of veterinary care at the park, including, but not limited to: dart immobilization procedures, annual exams, preventative medicine, surgeries and emergency care.
-The intern is expected to assist with veterinary externs, work rotating on-call hours, and create/perform one project or research topic.
+The park currently has 22 cheetahs spread between a large, off exhibit breeding area and the drive-thru area.
+The hospital is staffed by 2 full time veterinarians.

 Last Date Edited